NicharNET/UNIB-4IZ236-Football-league/README.md

 ## [https://nicharnet.github.io/UNIB-4IZ236-Football-league/](https://nicharnet.github.io/UNIB-4IZ236-Football-league/)

 This repository persists the files responsible XSLT transformation to both HTML and PDF applied on an XML file with football league data.
-It has been developed as a semestral work as a part of the course 4IZ238 XML - Theory and Practice of Markup Languages
+It has been developed as a semestral work as a part of the course 4IZ238 XML - Theory and Practice of Markup Languages.

+This is also my very first XSLT transformation to both HTML and PDF from 2016 and published now.

 ### Conventions